- Make/Cancel an Appointment

 Many writers lack a firm grasp of the statistics they are using.
 The average reader does not know how to properly evaluate and interpret the statistics he or she reads.
 The main reason behind the poor use of statistics is a lack of understanding about what statistics can and cannot do.
 Many people think that statistics can speak for themselves.
 But numbers are as ambiguous as words and need just as much explanation.

 In many ways, this problem is quite similar to that experienced with direct quotes.
-Too often, quotes are expected to do all the work; are treated as part of the argument, rather than a piece of evidence requiring interpretation (see our handout on how to quote.)
+Too often, quotes are expected to do all the work and are treated as part of the argument, rather than a piece of evidence requiring interpretation (see our handout on how to quote.)
 But if you leave the interpretation up to the reader, who knows what sort of off-the-wall interpretations may result?
 The only way to avoid this danger is to supply the interpretation yourself.

 But before we start writing statistics, let’s actually read a few.